deployphp/deployer/recipe/README.md

 To add support for framework or app create new file, require `recipe/common.php`, and describe `deploy` task.
-Take a look of example of `composer.php` recipe.
+Take a look at example of `composer.php` recipe.